-This is another Psalm with a title: To the Chief Musician.
+This is another psalm with a title: To the Chief Musician.
 Set to “The Deer of the Dawn.”
 A Psalm of David.
-We can say that this is a Psalm sung to the Greatest Musician, to an unknown tune, but by the Sweet Psalmist of Israel.
-Yet in it David sings as more than an artist, but as one of the greatest prophets ever to speak, pointing more to his Greater Son, Jesus the Messiah, than even to himself.
+We can say that this is a Psalm sung to the Greatest Musician, to an unknown tune, by the Sweet Psalmist of Israel (2 Samuel 23:1).
+Here, David sings as more than an artist, but also as one of the greatest prophets ever to speak, pointing more to his Greater Son, Jesus the Messiah, than even to himself.

 “This is a kind of gem among the Psalms, and is peculiarly excellent and remarkable.
 It contains those deep, sublime, and heavy sufferings of Christ, when agonizing in the midst of the terrors and pangs of divine wrath and death which surpass all human thought and comprehension.”
-(Luther, cited in Spurgeon)
+(Martin Luther, cited in Charles Spurgeon)

 A. The agony of the Forsaken One.